pboi20/javascript-modules/README.md

 # javascript-modules

-A collection of Vanilla ES6 modules I tend to reuse.
+A collection of vanilla ES6 modules I tend to reuse.

 ### Requirements